London General: Waterloo (RA)

-Waterloo garage operates route 153 and Red Arrow routes 507 and 521.
+Waterloo garage operates routes 14, 214 and BL1.

 History

-The garage opened in the early 1980s as a Red Arrow garage and in the 1990s had an allocation of AEC Routemasters for route 11.
-The garage only operates Monday to Friday due to its proximity to residential properties.

-In June 2002. the Red Arrow Leyland Nationals were replaced by London's first fleet of Mercedes-Benz Citaro articulated buses.
+The site was first used as a storage and servicing location for buses attending the Festival of Britain in 1951.
+The garage opened in the early 1980s as a Red Arrow garage (hence the RA code) and in the 1990s had an allocation of AEC Routemasters for route 11.
+In June 2002, the Red Arrow Leyland Nationals were replaced by London's first fleet of Mercedes-Benz Citaro articulated buses.
 Because of the extra space required to stable these, the route 11 Routemasters were transferred to Stockwell garage.
 In September 2009 the articulated fleet was replaced by Mercedes-Benz O530 Citaros.
+In 2016, the garage was converted to become fully electric, the first bus depot in Europe to do so.
+On 29 April 2023, routes 507 and 521 were withdrawn.
+On 27 September 2025, route BL1 was launched and operate for the areas covered by the proposed Bakerloo line extension.